 Find Your Future 2016.
 Pic:Janina Struk

-BECTU is at its strongest when members, either through branch activity or as representatives, take part in the union's activities.
+BECTU is at its strongest when members take part in the union's activities.

 Invitation to join

-Non-members have a standing invitation to find out more about what the union has to offer.
-Local and workplace recruitment events and public fairs, provide a welcome opportunity for us to meet with future members face to face.
+Non-members have a standing invitation to find out more about what the union has to offer and to join us.
+Local and workplace recruitment events and public fairs, provide a welcome opportunity for us to meet with future members.